 Almost every region along the east coast had some old rock covered with crude markings, either natural or manmade.
 As the search for evidence of Viking settlements expanded, these old rocks were suddenly discovered to be “runestones” containing messages left by Viking explorers, proving that they’d been everywhere from St. John’s to Long Island.
 (And sometimes even as far inland as Minnesota and Oklahoma.)

 Many of them were obvious frauds.
 Others have markings so vague that over the years they’ve been interpreted to be Norse, Celtic, French, Hungarian, even Phoenecian or Japanese.
-But the archaeologists of the late 19th century frequently took them to be legitimate.
+But the archaeologists of the late Nineteenth Century frequently took them to be legitimate.

 One of these “runestones” was discovered near Yarmouth, Novia Scotia in 1819.
 It remained a curiosity until 1884, when an amateur archaeologist declared it was “neither a modern fraud nor the work of the wayward playfulness of the leisure hours of the sportive red-skin.”
 He claimed the description was runic, and translated it as “Hako’s son addressed the men.”
 He associated the “Hako” of the inscription with a slave named “Haki” from the Saga of Eirik the Red, and pronounced it conclusive proof that the Vikings had landed in Nova Scotia.

 As J. Bunford Samuel researched the early settlers of America, he stumbled across that amateur scholar’s paper.
 He also stumbled across any number of careful, reasoned refutations of these arguments.
 Those refutations didn’t have as much weight as the name attached to that first paper, though.

 It was Henry M. Phillips Jr. His late brother-in-law.